Three Minute Thesis (3MT®)

 - Was the presenter careful not to trivialise or generalise their research?

-- Did the PowerPoint slide enhance the presentation?
-Was the slide clear, legible and concise?
+- Did the PowerPoint slide enhance the presentation, was it clear, legible, and concise?

 Prizes & sponsors